 Horace Accessibility Report

-Horace has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+Horace has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Save Anytime: The game automatically saves progress or you can save any time, and not lose progress.
 This avoids being forced back to the start of a level, or checkpoint when you fail a particular challenge.